 Here’s the deal with these coffee mug planters.
 A while back it was my son’s turn to do the dishes.
 “Mom, do we REALLY need all these mugs?” he asked.
 He counted almost two dozen.
 But each mug has a story, right?
 You know how that goes!
-Instead of pitching them, I incorporated them into my June Lowe’s designer challenge – “Patio Paradise.”
-These coffee mug planters have done wonders for my patio, adding a touch of our beautiful Arizona desert to my boho-themed patio.
+Instead of pitching them, I used them to dress up my patio!
+These coffee mug planters have done wonders for my setting, adding a touch of our beautiful Arizona desert to my boho-themed patio.

 I live in the southwest, and we sure do embrace cacti, especially beautiful succulents like these.
 I bought a variety of them because I could see that they fit perfect inside a mug.

-First thing, you’ll need to make the holes in the bottom of the mugs.
+First thing, to make these coffee mug planters you’ll need to make the holes in the bottom of the mugs.
 For succulents, it isn’t mandatory, you just have to tip the mug after watering to release excess water.
 But if you are using the mugs for other plants, you’ll need to drill a hole.

 Carefully remove the succulent from the container.
 Be gentle!